Community Brain Injury Services Board of Directors

 P. Michael Weber, CIC, CAWC- President

 Mike Weber serves as the President of the Community Brain Injury Services Board of Directors and has served on the Board since 2010.
-Mr. Weber has in excess of 30 years in the insurance industry specializing in large property & casualty accounts in the San Francisco, Philadelphia, and Richmond regions.
-For the past 10 years, he has held senior positions within the brokerage community specializing in construction, transportation & logistics, international risk and particularly, social services organizations.
+Mr. Weber has in excess of 35 years in the insurance industry specializing in the Risk Management of social services and non-profit organizations.
+More recently, he will be providing insurance services amongst all aspects of the medical field.

 Mr. Weber received his degree from James Madison University and took extensive course studies in international business at San Francisco State University.
-He achieved his CIC designation in 2006 and the CAWC in 2017.
-In addition to serving as the CBIS Board President, Mr. Weber also serves on the Board of Directors for the Children’s Home Society of Virginia.
+He achieved his Certified Insurance Counselors (CIC) designation in 2006 and a Certified Authority of Workers’ Compensation (CAWC) in 2017.
+In addition to serving on the CBIS Board, Mr. Weber has also served on the Board of the Children’s Home Society of Virginia.

 Elliott Buckner, Esq.- Vice President

 Elliott Buckner is Community Brain Injury Services’ Board Secretary and has served on the CBIS Board since 2011.
 Mr. Buckner is a personal injury attorney at Breit Cantor Grana Buckner.
 Mr. Buckner has represented cases in every kind of catastrophic injury claim, including traumatic brain injuries, spinal cord injuries, tractor-trailer crashes, car collisions, and other product liability cases.
 He also handles wrongful death claims on behalf of families who have experienced loss due to negligence.